 - What is the difference between Premier Lacrosse & STEPS California?
 Are they different from my Spring NCJLA team?

 While Premier and STEPS California are run by the same staff, Premier is a 6-8 week training program created for advanced players throughout the Bay Area to practice together in a highly competitive environment.
 Practices include exposure to high intensity drills and guest coaches from throughout the country.
 While Premier is invitation-only, girls are invited regardless of their club affiliation (or lack thereof).
-STEPS California is an elite competitive travel club team that will begin practices in May 2020.
-Tryouts are being held this Fall for grad years 2022-2028.
+STEPS California is an elite competitive travel club team that operates from September – July.
 Spring NCJLA teams (i.e. SF Riptide, Ross Valley Grizzlies, Firehawks, Wolfpack, etc.) are youth recreational programs that run only during the spring and are comprised of players from designated zip codes.
 Your local NCJLA team is a rec town/city team, where as STEPS California is an elite travel club servicing players from San Francisco, Marin, South Bay, North Bay, and East Bay.

 - What do you mean when you say “grad year”?
 What grad year is my daughter?

 Club lacrosse programs identify their teams using high school graduation years.
 STEPS California is offering teams for the following high school graduation years:

 2025s – 8th Grade

 2028s/2029s – 5th Grade & 4th Grade

 We think of the club season as comprised of two “mini” seasons (Summer & Fall).
 While we will connect through the year, we want players and families to “focus in” during the mini seasons, while also learning to rest, balance competing life demands, participate in other sports and activities, and learn to train independently during the club off-season.
 We feel this is the most effective way to maximize lacrosse gains while preventing burnout.